Fiend Without a Face: Production

 The film's visible brain creatures were created using stop-motion animation, an unusual practice for such a low-budget science fiction thriller of this era.
-The director of these effects sequences was Florenz Von Nordoff, while the actual stop-motion was done in Munich by Nordhoff's partner, German special effects artist K. L. Ruppel.
+The director of these effects sequences was Florenz "Flo" von Nordoff, while the actual stop-motion was done in Munich by Nordhoff's partner, West German special effects artist Karl Ludwig Ruppel.
 Peter Neilson headed up the British practical effects crew.

+Release

 During July 1958, Fiend Without a Face first opened in the United States at the Rialto Theatre in New York City's Theater District.
 The film's producers placed an outdoor, front-of-the-house exhibit near the sidewalk that showcased a "living and breathing Fiend" in a steel-barred glass display case.
 It periodically moved its spinal cord tail, startling onlookers, and also made menacing sounds with the help of a concealed electrical device.
 The crowds that gathered to watch the caged Fiend grew so large that NYC police finally ordered the display case removed because it was creating a public disturbance.

+In the US, the film was released in June 1958 by MGM as a double feature with The Haunted Strangler (1958), also produced by Croydon and Gordon.

 Five months later, Fiend Without a Face created a public uproar after its British premiere at the Ritz Theatre in Leicester Square in London's West End.
 The British Board of Film Censors had demanded a number of cuts before its release and finally granted the film an "X" certificate, but newspaper critics were still aghast at its horrifying special effects.
 Questions were actually raised in Parliament as to why British censors had allowed Fiend Without a Face to be released, notably: "What is the British film industry thinking by trying to beat Hollywood at its own game of overdosing on blood and gore".
+Richard Gordon later commented "I never could have afforded to buy that publicity."